Morphine: 7 things you should know

-- Morphine is an analgesic (pain-reliever) that binds to mu opioid receptors in the brain and stomach.
-Morphine has very strong pain relieving effects and it may be used to relieve moderate-to-severe pain that is unresponsive to other, less potent, pain-relieving medicines.
+- Morphine is an analgesic (pain-reliever) that may be used to treat moderate-to-severe pain that is unresponsive to other, less potent, pain-relieving medicines.

 - Morphine belongs to the group of medicines known as narcotic analgesics.
-It may also be called an opioid analgesic or an opioid.
+It may also be called an opiate agonist, an opioid analgesic, or an opioid.

-- Relieves moderate-to-severe acute and chronic pain not controlled by other pain-relieving medicines.
+- Usually reserved for pain that is not controlled by other pain-relieving medicines.

-- Available as immediate release tablets, extended-release tablets and capsules, solutions and injections.
+- Available as immediate-release tablets, extended-release tablets and capsules, rectal preparations, solutions, and injections.